nuxeo/nuxeo-drive/DEVELOPERS.md

 ### Mac OS X Requirements

-XXX start by installing your own non-system version of Python 2.7 using [Homebrew](https://github.com/Homebrew/homebrew).
+To be able to build the Nuxeo Drive client on Mac OS X, you must install your own non-system version of Python 2.7 using [Homebrew](https://github.com/Homebrew/homebrew).

 First you need to install Xcode and its Command Line Tools as they are required for compilation with Homebrew.